How to fade in and out of audio and video

 Step 3.
 Preview and save the video

 Before saving the video, make sure to preview by clicking on the play button.
-When you’re ready to save, click on the export button and select a video resolution.
+When it's ready to save, click on the export button and select a video resolution.

 A user saving a video in high quality in Clipchamp